LAW OFFICE OF JOSEPH J. BELL

 You can view Mr. Bell's resume online.
 You can also contact the office to discuss your particular type of case to determine specifically what experience we have in a certain type of litigation or legal concern.

-Yes, at the time of a consultation, we will provide you with such references.
 Mr. Bell charges $300.00 for all consultations and does not have a set time limit for the consultation, though most are completed in about an hour.
 You should plan to schedule a consultation in advance and have all of your paperwork with you or previously delivered to the office for the consultation.

 LAW RESOURCES AND REFERENCE